balderdashy/sails/docs/reference/waterline/models/update.md

 | Type                | Description      |
 |:--------------------|:-----------------|
-| ((array?))          | The created records are not provided as a result by default, in order to optimize for performance.
+| ((array?))          | The updated records are not provided as a result by default, in order to optimize for performance.
 To override the default setting, chain `.fetch()` and an array of the updated records will be sent back.
 (Be aware that this requires an extra database query in some adapters.)

 ##### Errors